 Dr Giedre Lideikyte Huber

-Senior lecturer (tax)
+Senior lecturer (Tax)

 Dr. iur.
 Giedre Lideikyte Huber defended her PhD dissertation at the University of Geneva and studied as a Visiting doctoral student at Harvard Law School in 2014 and as a Visiting scholar at UC Berkeley School of Law in 2015.
 Her domains of specialization are tax and philanthropy, corporate taxation and tax litigation.
 Her professional experience includes both the private (banking) and public sectors (Geneva cantonal tax authority).
 She currently acts as a Member of the Board of the Cantonal surveillance authority of foundations and pension funds.

-Dr Giulia Neri-Castracane
+Prof. Giulia Neri-Castracane

 Dr Emma Tieffenbach